 Cancer can obviously cause back pain.
 If a vertebra or pelvis fractures because the bone is weakened, the pain will be like typical fracture pain.
 X-rays and especially an MRI would differentiate this.
 Compression of a nerve or the cauda equina will give symptoms associated with these specific structures.

-If you have additional questions regarding dangerous mimics of back pain, or would like to discuss your cause of lower back pain in great detail, please contact Dr. Donald Corenman, spine specialist and back doctor serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+If you have additional questions regarding dangerous mimics of back pain, or would like to discuss your cause of lower back pain in great detail, please contact Dr. Donald Corenman, spine specialist and back doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.